MicrosoftLearning/mslearn-fabric/Instructions/Labs/08b-data-science-preprocess-data-wrangler.md

     module: 'Preprocess data with Data Wrangler in Microsoft Fabric'
 ---

-# Use notebooks to train a model in Microsoft Fabric
+# Preprocess data with Data Wrangler in Microsoft Fabric

 In this lab, you'll learn how to use Data Wrangler in Microsoft Fabric to preprocess data, and generate code using a library of common data science operations.